Osay3d/Osay3d.github.io/README.md

+# hello

-# hello this a test page for learning three js. thank you.
+this a test page for learning three js and github for beginner coding journey.

+thank you.